 What contaminants may be found in drinking water?

-There is no such thing as naturally pure water.
-In nature, all water contains some impurities.
-As water flows in streams, sits in lakes, and filters through layers of soil and rock in the ground, it dissolves or absorbs the substances that it touches.
-Some of these substances are harmless.
-In fact, some people prefer mineral water precisely because minerals give it an appealing taste.
-However, at certain levels, minerals, just like man-made chemicals, are considered contaminants that can make water unpalatable or even unsafe.
-Some contaminants come from the erosion of natural rock formations.
-Other contaminants are substances discharged from factories, applied to farmlands, or used by consumers in their homes and yards.
-Sources of contaminants might be in your neighborhood or might be many miles away.
-Your local water quality report tells which contaminants are in your drinking water, the levels at which they were found, and the actual or likely source of each contaminant.
+In nature, all water naturally carries some impurities.
+As water flows through streams, rests in lakes, and filters through soil and rocks in the ground, it dissolves or absorbs substances it comes into contact with.
+Some of these substances are harmless, and that’s why some people enjoy mineral water for its appealing taste.
+However, minerals, just like man-made chemicals, can become contaminants when present in high amounts, making water unpalatable or unsafe.
+Contaminants can originate from eroded rock formations, factories’ discharges, farmland applications, or household and yard usage.
+These sources might be nearby or miles away.
+Your local water quality report provides vital information about the contaminants in your drinking water, their levels, and where they likely came from.